 ESB operates and maintains a large network of fluid insulated electrical cables across Ireland, with the majority (of fluid filled cables) located in urban settings across Dublin City and Cork City.
-Due to the location and age of the cables, they are potentially subject to third party interference and damage and/or corrosion and defects, which can potentially cause the cable fluid to leak into adjacent soil, groundwater, and/or surface water.
-This report focuses on a leak of approximately 10,610 L of cable fluid (linear alkyl benzene and mineral oil mix) from a 38 kV section of cable between Parkview and Ringsend (Site 52).
-The indicative leak location is in the centre of a public road, towards the northern end of Whitebank Road.
+Due to the location and age of the cables, they are often subject to third party interference and damage and/or corrosion and defects, which can potentially cause the cable fluid to leak into adjacent soil, groundwater, and/or surface water.
+This report focuses on a leak of approximately 1,400 L of cable fluid (linear alkyl benzene and mineral oil mix) from a 38 kV section of cable between Kingsbridge and Watling Street (Site 10).
+The indicative leak location is adjacent to Heuston railway station and tramlines.